 But it doesn’t stop there.
 One of the main reasons I came to love this drama was due to the mesmerizing cast.
 It’s rare that I come across a drama so brilliantly and perfectly casted as Scholar Who Walks the Night.
 Not only did the main characters shine, but every single person from the second, third, fourth and fifth tier actors committed to their character.
 Characters like Soohyang (Jang Hee-Jin), Hojin (Choi Tae-Hwan), Hunter Baek (Han Jung-soo), and Hakyoung (Yeo Ui-Joo) were amazingly portrayed.

 I must give Shim Changmin the credit that is due.
 For anyone who hasn’t followed his acting career, let me tell you— the man has improved greatly and this has by far been his best performance.
 (It’s so hard to believe this is the same man from Paradise Ranch.)
 Lee Soon-Jae also had a very outstanding performance as King (as expected).
 This was Lee Yoo-Bi’s first time taking on a lead role and I must say she did a decent job of portraying the sweet girl, gushing over the scholar.
 She definitely made Yang Sung light, innocent, and most importantly: likable.
+However, she seemed to fall flat in the more emotional scenes.
+She was the only one that I felt struggled a bit with her role, which is likely do to her lack of experience in lead roles.
+I like her in general though, so that probably softened the blow for me.
 Kim So-Eun held her own as well, starting out as the sweet and devoted Myunghee and transitioning to the cold and calculating Hyereong.
 I felt her portrayal of Hyereong was done very well and you could see the significant change between her portrayals of the two different characters.

 Lastly, this was my first time encountering Soo-hyuk in a drama (aside from a Tree With Deep Roots…but sadly I faintly remember him in that.)
 Soo-hyuk deserves praise for his acting as Gwi because, similar with Jun Ki, he had the difficult task of portraying a vampire— and that’s not an easy thing to do.
 I think he succeeded in maintaining the serious atmosphere of the drama because he was proficient at simulating anger and disgust through his features.
 We were able to get caught up in the emotion and feel it rather than focus on the fact that he was drooling blood half the time and somehow always managing to miss the mark when attempting to wipe it from his chin.
 The only complaint I have is the constant sniffing.
 Look, I get that vampires use their abilities to pick up on the scent of their prey but the man was constantly snorting up a storm and if I didn’t know any better I would have mistaken that powder white BB cream for some crack cocaine.

 Character Growths: As for character development, I appreciated how Yang Sung grew over the episodes from a sort of weak and dependent figure, toward a more independent and noble figure.
 This was exemplified in her writing of the Night Scholar in an effort to aid Sungyeol and her willingness to sacrifice herself for the sake of the people.
 Hakyoung is another character that I loved in this drama.
 The bromance between him and Yoon was a beautiful thing.
 Damn.
 I wish they would have let Hakyoung live, but of course that would have caused all kinds of plot problems …and we have enough of those already….
-(Also, did anyone else notice how he went from bearded and bashful to walking out of a loreal paris shampoo commercial?
-Let’s not even talk about how he suddenly became confident enough to flash his abs like he was doing a pictorial for men’s health magazine.
-And I did not fail to pick up on the fact that he’d somehow mastered the smokey eye look.)
 Soohyang slowly became one of my favorite characters in the drama, especially toward the later episodes in her encounters with Gwi, because she got to show her great wit.
 In the case of both her and Hyereong, I wish we could have gotten more scenes of girl power like this!
 Last, but certainly not least, I have to give Hojin credit where it’s due.
 He was an outstanding use of comedic relief, not to mention a super endearing character.

 The drama mostly catered to those seeking a romantic fix with some added angst.
 As a whole, it was certainly entertaining despite its faults.
 If anything, the superior acting was the glue that held this drama together.
 I’m not afraid to say that it’s a decent drama that holds its own, even if just for the acting alone.
 If you’re looking for a drama revolving around romance, it definitely gets the job done, so the acting is just an added bonus to your cause.
 I definitely don’t regret the twenty episodes I spent watching this drama and coincidentally, this is the first time I watched a drama weekly while it aired.
 Usually I wait for a drama to complete itself, so I can watch it at my own pace.
 Whether that was the power of my love for Lee Jun Ki or the drama itself… we may never know… However, I do recommend watching this drama.
 If you’re a fan of fantasy, historical dramas, vampires, suspense, or romance, I think you would find it enjoyable.
 Most of all, if you’re a fan of Lee Jun Ki— it’s a must watch.
 It’s been a wild and emotional ride, but Scholar Who Walks the Night has been a memorable experience.
 I’m going to miss seeing Vampire Jun Ki, but I’m grateful for the efforts he invested into this drama and I’m eagerly awaiting his next project.